LitzN/hennastyles/README.md

     - __Responsive design:__ The buttons stacked on mobile screens and where displayed side by side on tablet and laptop.

 ### Products page
 - __Sorting dropdown selector__ to test this I selected each option from the product sorting drop down to see the results.
     -__Functionality:__ The sorting worked for all of the sorting options (price, category and name).
 The results were organised as selected.
 The selector was functional no matter what the category of products currently being displayed where or when the product results were from a search query.
 The 'product home' button appeared as expected when product sorting or filtering had taken place and reset the product page when pressed.
 - __Product Results__
     -__Functionality:__ was tested by ensuring all product information was appearing correctly.
 I pressed the link to the product category under each product which led to the products page, displaying all products in that category.
 I pressed on the product image which led to the product's details page.
     -__Responsive Design:__ I viewed the products page on different screen sizes.
 The products appeared in a row of four on extra large screens, three in a row on laptops, two on tablets and one per row on mobile screens.
 - __Edit delete buttons for superuser__ to test this I logged into the site as a superuser, the products edit/delete links were under all the products and led to the edit page for that product with the information prefilled.
 I added a test product and was able to delete it using the delete link.

+### __Product Details Page__
-- __Product Details__ to test this I repeated the procedure below with a product with no colour options and one with colour option.
+    To test this I repeated the procedure below with a product with no colour options and one with colour option.
     - __Large product image and product details__
         -__Functionality:__ I pressed the image which opened up the image in a new tab.
         -__Responsive Design:__ Product image displayed well on all screen sizes, maintaining the ability of users to see finer product details.
 Image stacked over product details on smaller screens and was displayed beside them on tablet screens and above.
     - __Quanity selector__
         - __Functionality:__
             - I pressed the minus button on the quantity form when the current number was one, to ensure a quantity of 0 couldnt be set by the selector, the quantity didn't change.
             - I pressed the increase button and the quantity went up.